Shodams/Firewall-log-anomaly-detector/README.md

 ## Machine Learning Upgrade

-This project uses Isolation Forest, an unsupervised machine learning algorithm, to detect unusual firewall log activity without requiring labeled attack data.
+This project makes use of Isolation Forest, an unsupervised machine learning algorithm, to detect unusual firewall log activity without requiring labeled attack data.

 The model reviews features such as: